 Social media is transforming all aspects of adoption, from recruiting and preparing families for adoption to providing postadoption services.
-Social media helps family members stay connected, including birth siblings in different placements.
-These connections help adoptive parents fill gaps in their child's medical history and other birth-family information.
-With many social media platforms available, almost any adoption has the potential to be open, allowing direct communication between birth and adoptive families and the adopted child.
-This climate of increased openness raises questions about how families can prepare for adoption and what services are available to support them if communication is opened before all parties are prepared.
+Social media helps children who have been adopted stay connected with their families, including birth siblings who may be living in foster homes or with other adoptive families.
+These connections can help adoptive parents fill gaps in their child's medical history and other birth-family information.
+With many social media platforms available, almost any adoption has the potential for ongoing relationships, allowing direct communication between the adoptive family and the child with the birth family (also referred to as openness in adoption).
+This climate of increased connectedness raises questions about how families can prepare for contact and what services are available to support them if communication begins before all parties are prepared.

 Social media networks are also an important avenue for recruiting families and raising awareness about the need for adoptive parents for children in foster care.
 This section provides resources that promote the use of social media for an agency or organization and additional information to help engage parents and caregivers involved in adoption.

 Adopt RI Uses Social Media for Recruitment and Support (PDF - 4,526 KB)

 Explains how Adoption Rhode Island uses various social media platforms and tools in its work engaging prospective adoptive families, waiting children and youth, therapeutic groups, siblings, teens who have run away from care, the community, and others.

 A New Chapter in Adoption History: For Millions of People, the Internet is Changing ...
 Everything

 Discusses the findings from a new report on the Internet's transformative impact on adoption.
 The article includes recommendations for using the Internet to best serve children and families.